-The Religious Art Exhibition for Sydney Catholic Schools, The Clancy Prize, will be held from 17 March to 31 March 2017.
-The official opening and awards night will take place from 6pm on Friday 17 March 2017.
-The exhibition will be hosted by Australian Catholic University at the McGlade Gallery, Strathfield Campus.
+In 2019 the Religious Art Exhibition for Sydney Catholic Schools, The Clancy Prize, celebrates 20 years.
+The official opening and awards night will take place from 6pm on Friday 15 March 2019.
+The exhibition will be hosted by Australian Catholic University at the McGlade Gallery, Strathfield Campus from 15 March to 29 March 2019.
 The quality of this contemporary exhibition space provides a fantastic backdrop for this showcase of outstanding student work in the Visual Arts.

-The new Clancy Prize theme coincides with the Church’s Holy Jubilee Year of Mercy:
+The Clancy Prize theme emerged from the 2015 Church’s Holy Jubilee Year of Mercy.
+The Clancy Prize theme in 2019 is:

 “A little mercy makes the world less cold and more just.”
 Pope Francis